WHAT IS CYBERSYMPHONY

 In 1993 when this matter came to my attention, it was a great need for separating the symphonic computer music from the vast electro acoustic field.

 There was a great need for a fixed base.
-A universal definition of what a
+A universal definition of

-The idea I got was: In a world with no boundaries the definition is the substance
+computers.
+The idea I got was: In a world with no boundaries the

-like a program.
-So, the Cybersymphony orchestra must be a Law
+orchestra must be a Law

 Cybersymphony is in a way the middle way between the instrumental music and the Electro acoustic music.